RDM - Frequently asked questions

 Does the University offer any cloud, storage or archiving solutions?
 Are there any costs involved?

-Cloud, storage and archiving solutions are provided by IT Services and Library Services.
+Cloud, storage and archiving solutions are provided by IT Services and Libraries and Learning Resources.

 • Researchers can use the Microsoft 365 tools Teams and OneDrive to collaborate internally and externally.